How to Manage Subtitles for HBO Max [All Major Devices]

 Using HBO Max subtitles on a Samsung TV is a walk in the park.
 All you need to do is pause the playback, navigate to the CC icon with your remote, and toggle the subtitles on or off.

 That out of the way, you might want to make sure that the subtitles are enabled on the TV itself.
 Launch the Samsung settings, go to Accessibility, and select Caption Settings.
-Next to Caption, there’s a green circle which signals the subtitles are on.
+Next to Caption, there’s a green circle that signals the subtitles are on.

 If you want to disable them, select Caption and turn off the subtitles – the green circle will turn grey.